carolibn/rock-paper-scissors/README.md

-# Simple Rock, Paper, Scissors Project
+# Simple Rock Paper Scissors Project
 My first JavaScript project.
-It lets you play rock, paper, scissors against a computer by prompting you for your input.
-It then displays the result after five rounds.
+It lets you play rock paper scissors against a computer by selecting the image corresponding to your move.

 To play the game, copy the repo and open the `index.html` file in your browser.
+Alternatively, you can view the live deployment on GitHub Pages.